lucylow/piquil.ai/README.md

 # Perimeter Institute Quantum Intelligence Lab (PIQuIL)

-Potential website npm and Node React JS boilerplate github needs npm files
+Potential website npm and Node React JS

 ### Install dependencies
 This will install all the node_packages needed for the website to work